I get a lot of enquiries about how to get a NIF in Portugal.

 Even though I changed my address, my NIF stayed the same.
 In Portugal, it’s normal to keep the same NIF for life.

 So far, you’re probably clear on what a NIF is and what it’s for.
-But when it comes to actually getting hold of one, that’s where things can get confusing.
+But when it actually comes to how to get a NIF, that’s where things can get confusing.

 That’s because there are several different ways to get your hands on a NIF, depending on your residency status in Portugal, whether you’re an EU passport holder, and where you apply for the NIF.

-Let’s go through the options one by one.
+Let’s go through the options for how to get a NIF in Portugal, one by one.

 First, we’ll look at the process for citizens of the EU/EEA.